Whiskey Springs Rock Climbing

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Whiskey Springs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Whiskey Springs:

 New South Mountain Bouldering guide is finished and available for purchase at Climbnasium in Mechanicsburg for $15.00.
 Includes Whiskey Springs, Tumbling Run, Purgatory, and Walnut Bottom.
 Full color photos, route descriptions, etc etc. Stop in and check it out.

 Whiskey Springs is on the Appalachian Trail (AT) and it can be a great place to link climbing with hiking (multiple climb spots on AT).
 One example is the White Rock Acre to Whiskey Springs Endurance Traverse.
 Its roughly 10 miles and has several water sources (bring a filter or all water and go super light) along the way.